 This information, along with close analysis, will help you to create appealing and effective campaigns no matter where your audience is.

-While the number of new and returning users is helpful information, ultimately you want people to take some kind of action.
+While the number of new and returning users is helpful information, ultimately you want people to act.
 Whether it's buying your product or downloading your latest ebook, it's important for visitors to convert into leads and customers.

 Initially, it's normal for people to check out your brand and not take further action.
-But if you see that a lot of people are clicking on your campaign but very few people are actually converting, then you need to find out where the problem is.
+But if a lot of people are clicking on your campaign but few people are converting, root out where the problem is.
 Is your call to action weak?
 Your landing page a turn off?
 You offer not a grabber?
 Start tweaking your conversion tactics one by one to see what's working, what's not.

-The value of PR is undeniable!
-But without proof, you will find it hard to convince others within your brand.
-Start measuring your PR activities and have real numbers to show the effect that your campaigns are having on your brand's bottom line.
+The value of smart PR is undeniable.
+But without proof, you will find it hard to convince others or improve your campaigns.
+Start measuring your PR activities and have real numbers to show the impact your campaigns have on your brand's bottom line.